 Mr. Allen played a leading role in USTR’s investigation of the acts, practices and policies of China related to technology transfer, intellectual property and innovation.
 He helped author USTR’s Section 301 report, negotiated the Phase One trade agreement with China and chaired a subcommittee focusing on the implementation of China’s technology transfer commitments under the trade agreement.
 In addition, Mr. Allen acted as lead counsel negotiating the investment and state-owned enterprise chapters of the U.S.-Mexico-Canada Agreement (USMCA).

-Mr. Allen helps clients navigate challenges and barriers in international trade and investments.
-He advises companies on how international trade and investment agreements impact their businesses, and helps them leverage opportunities presented by these agreements.
-He also helps companies identify market access barriers — including tariff and nontariff barriers — and devises strategies to overcome them.
+Relatedly, Mr. Allen advises companies on how international trade and investment agreements impact their business, and helps them leverage opportunities presented by these agreements.
+He also helps companies identify market access barriers — including tariff and nontariff barriers — and develops strategies to overcome them.